Rewrapped: Format

 Each episode of Rewrapped features three chefs undergoing two cooking challenges.
 After dishes are prepared, the three judges evaluate each dish, scoring them on a scale of 1 to 10.
 This makes for a possible score range of 3 (lowest) to 30 (highest).

 Like its parent show Unwrapped, each episode features short segments on the creation & packaging of the food of the day.

 Round 1: Recreate

-The three chefs are given 30 minutes to try and replicate the exact snack food from scratch.
-In the case of food items with a specific shape, the chefs must bring their own "molds" to use to try and duplicate the appearance of the food.
+The three chefs are given 30 minutes to try to replicate the exact snack food from scratch.
+In the case of food items with a specific shape, the chefs must bring their own "molds" to use to try to duplicate the appearance of the food.
 The chef's attempts are judged on taste, appearance, and how closely they replicated the original food.
 In season 1, no eliminations took place in this round, but starting in season 2, the chef with the lowest score is eliminated from the competition.